lCarvas/notes/docs/IT-governance-&-service-management/service-management/chapter-6.md

 - Each improvement initiative should support the organization's goals and objectives
 - First step is to define vision of the initiative
   - This provides context for all subsequent decisions
-  - links individual actions to the organization's vision for future
+  - Links individual actions to the organization's vision for future

 Focus on two essential areas:

 - Organization's vision/objectives translated to specific organizational unit so context, objectives, and boundaries are understood.
-- high-level vision for the planned improvement needs to be created.
+- High-level vision for the planned improvement needs to be created.

 The work to do in this step is: